Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 The symbols can be solid colour, black and white pattern or coloured pattern and a separate key is given.

-A counted thread stitch Cross stitch plus two - click to enlarge
+A counted thread stitch Cross stitch plus two

 An elongated cross stitch is worked as shown over 4 horizontal threads and 6 vertical threads.
 A straight vertical stitch and an underline horizontal stitch are then added.
 The second vertical row is then offset by three threads and interlocks.